Time Tunnel (museum): Milestones

-The museum was visited by Miss Hong Kong 2008 (Ms Edelweiss Cheung), 1st and 2nd runners-up (Ms Skye Chan and Ms Sia Ma) during their tour of Malaysia in August 2008.
-Their visitation was organised by Hong Kong's Television Broadcasts Limited, Tourism Malaysia and Hong Thai Travel Services.
+The museum was visited by Miss Hong Kong 2008 (Edelweiss Cheung), 1st and 2nd runners-up (Skye Chan and Sia Ma) during their tour of Malaysia in August 2008.
+Their visit was organised by Hong Kong's Television Broadcasts Limited, Tourism Malaysia and Hong Thai Travel Services.

 In June 2018, the museum opened a second space in Ipoh known as the Time Tunnel Ipoh Old Town museum.
 One of its early visitors was HE Andrew Goledzinowski, the Australian High Commissioner to Malaysia.